jogaudard/FATES_INCLINE/src/simulation_setup/simulation_setup_notes.md

 	* COSMO forcing, Grass PFTs - (IG-COSMO)
 	* Warmed COSMO forcing, Grass PFTs, (IG-COSMO-W)

 All simulaitons are single-site, at the Skjellingahaugen site of the Vestland Climate Grid.
 This site is also available in the LSP.
 Skjellingahaugen has coordinates lon 6.41504, lat 60.9335.
-Alpine vegetation at 1088 m elevation.
+Open, alpine vegetation at 1088 m elevation.
 Mean summer temperature is 7 degrees C, and mean annual precipitation is 3402 mm.

 ## 1. Initial set up of model

 Download the Community Terrestrial Systems Model (incl.
-CLM)
+CLM), checkout a specific tag and update submodules.

 ```
 git clone https://github.com/NorESMhub/CTSM.git